Birds-eye render of Newton Harcourt Habitat Bank with habitats restored, including new meadows, ponds, scrub, and grassland

 We’re excited to be developing a beautiful grassland rich in a diverse array of species, aiming to support a variety of nesting birds.
 We’re equally keen to continue developing ponds that we’ve been creating towards the south of the Habitat Bank, and we’re delighted to watch the broadleaved trees we’ve been planting continue to grow over the coming decades.

-Render of Newton Harcourt Habitat Bank with habitats restored, showing beautiful wetland landscape surrounded by trees with a church in the background
+Eye-level render of Newton Harcourt Habitat Bank showing new ponds and meadows and a church in the background

 Buy BNG Units